serkan-ozal/jillegal/README.md

 1. What is Jillegal?
 ==============

 **Jillegal** is a library including unknown tricks of Java.
 It abstracts developer from low-level details to implement those tricks.
-Its design and logic are based on Java 8 so it can be used at only Java 8 platform.
+Its design and logic are based on **Java 8** so it can be used at only **_Java 8 platform_**.
 Java 6 and Java 7 supports are in progress and as soon as possible they will be released.
 Demo application is avaiable at [https://github.com/serkan-ozal/jillegal-demo](https://github.com/serkan-ozal/jillegal-demo).

 Currently it has two main module: **OffHeap**  and **Instrumentation**.